 Bi-Polar disorder was the mental health condition that seemed to cause the veteran to be most at risk.
 And first responders often take their own lives due to the continual exposure to stressful incidents and an unhealthy lifestyle due to years of shift work.

 We need to be careful to stay away from flagging anyone as a suicide risk simply because of their gender, race, or because they have a specific occupation.
-What we should use the data for is to identify when our peers, especially the ones in these groups show signs of depression or emotional problems.
+Instead, we should use the data to identify when our peers, especially those in these groups, show signs of depression or emotional problems.

-A second way to help is to ensure you do your part to secure your firearms whenever there is a chance that someone who suffers from mental health, or a substance abuse addiction could potentially have access to them.
-Having a family member who has mental health issues doesn’t mean you can’t own firearms, but it should put you on heightened alert to safeguard your firearms.
+A second way to help is to ensure you do your part to secure your firearms whenever there is a chance that someone who suffers from mental health or a substance abuse addiction could potentially have access to them.
+Having a family member with mental health issues doesn’t mean you can’t own firearms, but it should put you on heightened alert to safeguard your guns.

-Finally, you can support organizations that focus on suicide prevention and those that aim to give vets suffering from PTSD the ability to do find purpose again.
+Finally, you can support organizations that focus on suicide prevention and those aiming to give vets who have PTSD the ability to find purpose again.

 The NSSF has a program for retailers aiming to help educate firearms owners to identify and prevent suicide.
-A new program called Walk the Talk America is a collaboration of industry professionals identifying ways to curb the suicide problem as it relates to firearm ownership.
+In addition, a program called Walk the Talk America is a collaboration of industry professionals identifying ways to curb the suicide problem related to firearm ownership.

-These are just a few organizations but you likely have local organizations or mental health programs through your employer that you can access if you are having issues yourself.
+These are just a few organizations, but you likely have local organizations or mental health programs through your employer to access if you are having issues yourself.

-Be responsible, know yourself and stay engaged in the lives of those around you.
-Help others at all cost and seek out help if you need it.
-Trust me, I know the difficulty of admitting you may need help.
+Be responsible, know yourself, and stay engaged in the lives of those around you.
+Help others at all costs and seek out help if you need it.
+Trust me; I know the difficulty of admitting you may need help.
 And the stigma that comes along with seeking out that help.
 But the alternative is not an option.